About STEF

 Embracing self-care in every area of my life, including my health, eventually led to an ADHD diagnosis in my fifties, which has been key to understanding my journey and guiding my future.

-My resilience was tested again in 2025 when I was diagnosed with fibromyalgia, a long-term chronic disorder that involves pain and stiffness throughout the entire body with overwhelming fatigue that drains all energy.
-It reminded me that I need to live fully in the present, with gratitude, letting go of control, and adapting to each moment as it comes.
+My resilience was tested once again in 2025 when I was diagnosed with osteoarthritis and fibromyalgia, a long-term chronic condition that can cause widespread pain, stiffness throughout the body, and overwhelming fatigue that drains your energy.

 it’s about reclaiming my identity